BNL Rocks Red Rocks

 An instant download of "Odds Are" from the album was provided for those who purchased tickets to the Last Summer on Earth 2016 tour.
 Ticket buyers also received a download of the full album upon its release.

 The album was made available for pre-order on 8 April 2016.
 Those who pre-ordered the album received an instant download of "The Old Apartment", "Odds Are", "Gonna Walk" and "One Week".
 The band also uploaded videos of these performances on their official YouTube channel, with the exception of "One Week", which received an official lyric video.

 Track listing

+All tracks are written by Steven Page and Ed Robertson, except where noted.All lead vocals performed by Ed Robertson, except where noted.

 Songs performed but not included are "Say What You Want", "Matter of Time" and "Did I Say That Out Loud?".